What are the Most Popular Areas of Greece?

 The Aegean Islands

-When we talk about the Aegean islands we are talking about a huge number of islands that span from the coast with Turkey to far south across the Mediterranean Sea.
+When we talk about the Aegean islands, we are talking about a huge number of islands that span from the coast of Turkey to far south across the Mediterranean Sea.
 The most famous islands are the Sporades archipelago (Skiathos, Skopelos, Alonissos and Skyros), the Cyclades (Santorini, Mykonos, Naxos and Paros), the Dodecanese (a.o.
-Rhodes, Kos, Karpathos, Kalymnos, Patmos, Lipsi, Leros, Telendos, Nisyros, Symi, Halki(Chalki), and Kastelorizo), and the Saronic Islands (Poros, Salamis, Aegina and Agkistri, as well as Hydra and Spetses).
-Also Thassos, Samothraki, Limnos, Lesbos, Chios, Samos, Ikaria and Evia are Aegean islands.
+Rhodes, Kos, Karpathos, Kalymnos, Patmos, Lipsi, Leros, Telendos, Nisyros, Symi, Halki(Chalki), and Kastelorizo), and the Saronic Islands (Poros, Salamis, Aegina and Agistri, as well as Hydra and Spetses).
+Also, Thassos, Samothraki, Limnos, Lesbos, Chios, Samos, Ikaria and Evia are Aegean islands.

 Central Greece